Hide your daughters, here comes the show's resident Romeo

 - In Twin Peaks, Audrey Horne almost seduces an FBI agent, sashays around in red stiletto heels and even works at as a callgirl, and yet in the last episode she reveals she's a virgin.

 - Tracy Jordan of 30 Rock has to maintain his reputation of constantly bedding tons of different women in order to maintain his street cred: if he loses his street cred, his movies and music won't sell, and his income will dry up...and he couldn't do that to his beloved wife Angie, to whom he has been completely faithful since they first met.
-So he goes to clubs and flirts with women and hands out random phone numbers, and then comes home and only sleeps with Angie.
+So he goes to clubs and flirts with women and hands out random phone numbers (once, the random phone number turned out to be that of NBC Nightly News anchor Brian Williams), and then comes home and only sleeps with Angie.
 It gets to the point where his wife demands that he have an affair...to save his street cred...so they can pay for something or other.